SimoneFumagalli/Software_and_Computing/README.md

 - interaction_strength: it represents the interaction_strength parameter of plasticity package;
 - number_epoch: it represents the number of epoch for the training phase.

 * At first, the `Variable_Reshape` function has been constructed in order to reshape the inputs, X and y.
-The X corresponds to the image with the number drawn, while the y represents the label corresponding to the image.
+The X corresponds to the image, while the y represents the label corresponding to the image.

 ```python
 def Variable_Reshape(self,X,y):